Code-Institute-Submissions/outerzone/README.md

 * Change navbar font to white, whilst still being able to see burger.
 * Get MEDIA_URL to work on html (nav logo and product images)
 * Products - Get filter by Artist to work.
-* Products - Fix sort by name.
+* Products - use for statement to run through filter artists
+* Change btn hover background-color to wine/turquoise?

 # Done
 * Products - search bar not working
 * Home - center container on small screens
+* Products - Fix sort by name.

 # Project Requirements
 ## Main Technologies